-All Home is in the process of developing Coordinated Entry for All (CEA) to ensure that all people experiencing a housing crisis have fair and equal access and are quickly identified, assessed for, and connected to housing and homeless assistance based on their strengths and needs.
-It will use standardized tools and practices, incorporate a system-wide housing first approach, and coordinate assistance so that those with the most severe service needs are prioritized.
+Coordinated Entry for All (CEA) ensures that all people experiencing a housing crisis have fair and equal access and are quickly identified, assessed, and connected to housing and homeless assistance based on their strengths and needs.
+The initial vision for CEA was set by the All Home Board in March 2015.

 As a part of the implementation of Coordinated Entry for All (CEA), All Home and King County have committed to a quarterly evaluation of CEA data for the purposes of continuous improvement and system accountability.
-The evaluation framework was developed with the All Home Data and Evaluation Sub-Committee and the evaluation is conducted by the King County Performance Measurement and Evaluation team.
+The evaluation framework was developed with the All Home System Performance Committee and the evaluation is conducted by the King County Performance Measurement and Evaluation team.

 Evaluation findings are reviewed by the CEA Policy and Advisory Committee, the System Performance Committee, funders, and community stakeholders.

 The Coordinated Entry for All Policy Advisory Committee is currently accepting applicants for a new committee member in a provider role.